tnebooks/12th-chemistry/content.en/chemical-kinetics/the-integrated-rate-equation/index.md

 weight: 4
 ---

 ## The integrated rate equation:
- We have just learnt that the rate of change

-of concentration of the reactant is directly proportional to that of concentration of the reactant.
+ We have just learnt that the rate of change of concentration of the reactant is directly proportional to that of concentration of the reactant.
 For a general reaction,

-A product  →
+A →products

 The rate law is

-Rate = d\[A\] dt
+Rate = -d\[A\]/dt=k \[A\]<sup>x</sup>

-k \[A\] −

-\= _x_

-Where k is the rate constant, and _x_ is the order of the reaction.
-The above equation is a differential equation, -d\[A\]

-dt , so it gives the
+Where k is the rate constant, and x is the order of the reaction.
+The above equation is a differential equation, -d\[A\]/dt , so it gives the

 rate at any instant.
 However, using the above expression, we cannot answer questions such as how long will it take for a specific concentration of A to be used up in the reaction?
 What will be the concentration of